cflexman/cflexman.github.io/_drafts/2017-08-16-HFC-calibration.md

 Eliezer Yudkowsky always talks about how most of the informational work in a prediction goes into promoting the right hypothesis to attention out of all the possibilities.
 If someone is looking for buried treasure and they point over yonder and say, "What if we try digging there?", you'd expect that to have an absurdly miniscule chance out of all the locations in the world—unless there was a large amount of evidence favoring that location over any of the others.
 If the prospector doesn't have any evidence and digs anyways, they would be committing the fallacy of [privileging the hypothesis][PTH]).

 On the other hand, if someone comes up to you and says, "do you want to make a bet that there is a blue rock with an X painted on it buried right over there?" and offers you odds of a million to one for, you might not want to calculate out that the chances are 10^-14 and take up their bet excitedly.
 By offering the bet, they are giving you strong information that there is indeed such a rock there.
-There is an "adversarial" nature to betting: bettors try to find specific questions on which you are badly calibrated or have poor information relative to them.
+There is an "adversarial" nature to betting: bettors try to find specific questions on which you are badly calibrated or have poor information relative to them, similar to a dynamic selection bias for your weak spots.

 Like in betting, the fact that HFC is asking this question about Brazil's economy provides information that should change your probability estimate.
 They are promoting it to attention over the other countries in South America, and now you have to decide how much to weight that fact.
 Did they really roll a die and choose a uniformly random country to ask about, or did they choose a country in which something notable happened?

 In general, the latter strategy is "adversarial" on their part—systematically causing you to give wrong answers if not corrected.
-If the sample of questions is non-random and weighted toward notable events, then your answers will systematically be overconfident against these events occurring unless you correct for this unknown sample bias.
+Notable events tend to be ones that have low probability assigned to them beforehand.
+Then if a sample of questions is weighted toward notable events, your answers will systematically underestimate them (be overconfident that they won't occur), unless you correct for this unknown sample bias.

-In my analysis, I tried to consider past questions they've been asking, and figure out how random those were.
-It's really hard to tell, because I can't look anything up and find out whether the questions were non-random or not—and the few that I could identify as non-random then left me guessing whether only those 10% were non-random or whether the rest were in fact the same.
+In my analysis, I tried to partially correct for this by considering past questions they'd been asking, and figuring out how random those were.
+It's really hard to tell, because I couldn't look anything up and find out whether the questions were non-random or not—and the few that I could positively identify as non-random then left me guessing whether only those 10% were non-random or whether the rest were the same.

 Ultimately, I had to put about a 30% chance on the question being non-random, and 50% chance on it being true if non-random, so after multiplying these I added about 15% to my original 6% probability.
+The rest of the analysis hardly mattered compared to the adversarial consideration.

 And it turns out that Brazil had -3.5% GDP growth, but Suriname had -7% or something and saved me, which looks an awful lot like their question wasn't random after all.